 Below you'll find my professional bio (and a little more about me personally through the words of my own sweet mom).

-Amber Campion is an internationally recognized transformational coach, lifestyle strategist, and mind/body teacher.
+Amber Campion is an internationally recognized lifestyle strategist and mind/body teacher.
 She is known for combining the practical with 'the magical' for truly life enhancing results.

 Amber has been teaching neuroscience backed mind/body practices for more than a decade and is the founder of DRM: Dynamic Release Method.
 She is also the creator of The Changemakers Circle, The Changemakers Adventure, & The Changemakers Quest.
 Through her esteemed coaching programs, trainings, and retreats she has guided hundreds of bright, high achieving visionary types to create real inward success (personal happiness and health) as well as sustainable outward success (fulfilling work and wealth).

 A short interview with my mama...

 I decided to interview my mom to get to know who I was as a 'little one' a bit clearer.
 I had epilepsy when I was a young girl and I don't recall much before the age of 8 (which is when the seizures stopped.
 Then, at age 15 I was told my brain no longer showed any signs of a neurological disorder).
 This process of interviewing my mama was enlightening and so aligned with who I am now and my mission in the world.
 It was wonderful and heart warming to hear her responses and her laughter as she recalled my youth.
 I highly recommend this process!

 1. What was my personality like?
 What were my natural strengths?
 Weaknesses?